Saturday, April 18, 2026

 Correlations are the coordinate system derived from the ordinate comparison of advanced sets of a primary collation.

-Categorization is the assignment of objects to categories (in accordance with the classification rules).
+Categorization is the assignment of objects to categories in accordance with the agent's classification rules.
 (As of 26-03-02, Wikipedia still equates classification with categorization.)

 Cognitive Categorization is the exercise of the mind's correlation function using rules derived from experience.
-This is where the margin of error in reasoning occurs because of the lack of a standard knowledge classification system.
+This is where errors occur due to the lack of a standard knowledge classification system.

 The Secular Library Classification system is divided into seven partitions.
 The first partition, zero, and designated "Reality," introduces the rules for navigating the remaining realms of knowledge.